-a To avoid identification of interviewees who can be classified into several identity groups, they are not classified as a different conjoined group but they were counted in each category separately. b Includes representatives from relevant governmental branches, activists from representative organizations, and lawyers specializing in autism.
+a To avoid identification of interviewees who can be classified into several identity groups, they are not classified as a different conjoined group, but were counted in each category separately. b Includes representatives from relevant governmental branches, activists from representative organizations, and lawyers specializing in autism.

 c Includes speech therapists, occupational therapists, behavioral therapists, service coordinators, and sexual therapists.